 WE CAN MAKE HISTORY AGAIN

-The 50th anniversary of the first Earth Day is a unique opportunity to again create a catalytic moment that will advance real solutions and protect the environment for ourselves and future generations.
+Earth Day is a unique opportunity to again create a catalytic moment that will advance real solutions and protect the environment for ourselves and future generations.

 Throughout the MENA region we see problematic environmental issues like climate change, deforestation, improper waste management, desertification, water pollution and land degradation due to human activity.
 There is an increase in drought, monsoons, flooding and food insecurity.